The weight in a Serre-type conjecture for tame n-dimensional Galois representations: A Serre-type conjecture

 \subsection{The characteristic zero representation $V(\rho|_{I_p})$}

-To make this as conceptual as possible, we will define it in the more general context of connected reductive groups defined and split over $\fq$ (with connected centre) and then make it explicit for $GL_n$.
-We will use the notion of dual groups over a finite field, as formulated by Deligne-Lusztig \cite{bib:DL}.
-The notations will be as in \S\ref{sec:glnchar0}.
+To make this as conceptual as possible, we will define it in the more general context of connected reductive groups defined and split over~$\fq$ (with connected centre) and then make it explicit for $\GL_n$.
+We will use the notion of dual groups over a finite field, as formulated by Deligne--Lusztig \cite{bib:DL}.
+The notation will be as in \S\ref{sec:glnchar0}.

 At first $G$ need not be split and there is no assumption on the centre.
-Our conventions for the actions of $F$ and $w \in W$ on $\mu \in X(T)$ and $\lambda \in Y(T)$ are as follows: $F(\mu) = \mu \circ F$, $F(\lambda) = F\circ \lambda$, $w(\mu) = \mu \circ w^{-1}$, $w(\lambda) = w \circ \lambda$.
+Our conventions for the actions of~$F$ and $w \in W$ on $\mu \in X(T)$ and $\lambda \in Y(T)$ are as follows: $F(\mu) = \mu \circ F$, $F(\lambda) = F\circ \lambda$, $w(\mu) = \mu \circ w^{-1}$, $w(\lambda) = w \circ \lambda$.

-\begin{df} Suppose $G\d$ is a connected reductive group defined over $\fq$ with relative Frobenius morphism $F\d$ and $F\d$-stable maximal torus $T\d$.
+\begin{df} Suppose $G\d$ is a connected reductive group defined over~$\fq$ with relative Frobenius morphism~$F\d$ and $F\d$-stable maximal torus~$T\d$.
 A \emph{duality} between $(G,T)$ and $(G\d,T\d)$ is an isomorphism $\phi : X(T) \to Y(T\d)$ such that $F^* \phi = \phi F$ and such that both $\phi$ and $\phi\dual : X(T\d) \to Y(T)$ send roots bijectively to coroots. \end{df}

-$G\d$ is called the \emph{dual group} of $G$; it always exists and is unique up to isomorphism.
+$G\d$ is called the \emph{dual group} of~$G$; it always exists and is unique up to isomorphism.